The Best of Both Worlds [interview with Ron and Liessa Randle]

 Some might think that Liessa broke the chain of her Jewish heritage.
 Others might conclude that Ron watered down his African-American culture.
 But as far as this couple is concerned, they have the best of both worlds.
 How did they overcome the disapproval of one parent?
 What happens in a mixed” marriage when there is tension between the two communities from which they come?
 What about the children?
 And how does faith in Jesus factor into the equation?
-For answers to those questions, ISSUES has interviewed Ron and Liessa Randle who have been married for 19 years.
+For answers to those questions, ISSUES has interviewed Ron and Liessa Randle.

 Editor: Ron, how did your family respond to your engagement to Liessa?